simonmysun/ell/README.md

 - Pipe friendly
 - Bring your terminal context to the LLMs and ask questions
 - Chat with LLMs in your terminal
+- Function calling and more supported via templates.

 ## Requirements